michael2012z/BitBible/markdown/KJV/files/1Chr.md

 20. And Elienai, and Zilthai, and Eliel,

-21. And Adaiah, and Beraiah, and Shimrath, the sons of Shimhi;Shimhi: or, Shema
+21. And Adaiah, and Beraiah, and Shimrath, the sons of Shimhi;

 22. And Ishpan, and Heber, and Eliel,